yogitasn/SpringBoard-DE-Projects/Hadoop Mini Project/README.md

 ## Setup

-Update the below link in the python files to run locally
+Update the below line in the python files to run locally

 ```
 #!<local_path_to_python.exe>

 ```
-Update the below link in the python files to run on Hadoop
+Update the below line in the python files to run on Hadoop

 ```
 #!/usr/bin/env python